eoghain/eoghain.github.io/Readme.md

 * nokogiri missing zlib install with system libraries `gem install nokogiri -- --use-system-libraries` or `bundle config build.nokogiri --use-system-libraries` then `bundle install`

 ## Blogging
+To add a blog post put a new file in the `_posts` directory using the `YYYY-MM-DD-title.md` file format.

 ## About
 Simple enough, just edit the about.md file in the root director